felipebravom/AffectiveTweets/README.md

 #### Train a Convolution Neural Network using sequence of embeddings:
-In this example we will show how to train a convolution neural network with a similar arquitecture to the one used in this [paper](http://dl.acm.org/citation.cfm?doid=2766462.2767830) using the *WekaDeepLearning4j* package.
-This package is a wrapper of the [DeepLearning4j]() library.
+In this example we will show how to train a convolution neural network with a similar arquitecture to the one used in this [paper](http://dl.acm.org/citation.cfm?doid=2766462.2767830) using the *WekaDeepLearning4j* package, wich is a wrapper of the [DeepLearning4j](https://deeplearning4j.org/) library.

+* First, install the *WekaDeepLearning4j* package:

 ```bash
 # For CPU